 We are a development stage enterprise and have incurred significant losses since our inception in 1991.
-As of September 30, 2008, we have incurred a cumulative net loss of \$1.3 billion.
-To date, we have not generated any product revenues and have funded our operations primarily through the sale of equity securities
+As of June 30, 2009, we have incurred a cumulative net loss of \$1.5 billion and accumulated deficit in stockholders' equity of \$19.3 million.
+To date, we have not generated any product revenues and have funded our operations primarily through the sale of equity securities and convertible debt securities.
+As discussed below in "Liquidity and Capital Resources", if we are unable to obtain additional funding, there will be substantial doubt about our ability to continue as a going concern.

 We do not expect to record sales of any product prior to regulatory approval and commercialization of AFRESA.
 We currently do not have the required approvals to market any of our product candidates, and we may not receive such approvals.
 We may not be profitable even if we succeed in commercializing any of our product candidates.
-We expect to make substantial and increasing expenditures and to incur additional operating losses for at least the next several years as we:
+We expect to make substantial expenditures and to incur additional operating losses for at least the next several years as we:

-- continue the clinical development of AFRESA for the treatment of diabetes; - expand our manufacturing operations for AFRESA to meet our currently anticipated commercial production needs; - expand our other research, discovery and development programs; - expand our proprietary Technosphere platform technology and develop additional applications for the pulmonary delivery of other drugs; and - enter into sales and marketing collaborations with other companies, if available on commercially reasonable terms, or develop these capabilities ourselves.
+- continue the clinical development of AFRESA and new inhalation systems for the treatment of diabetes; - seek regulatory approval to sell AFRESA in the United States and other markets; - increase our manufacturing capacity for AFRESA to meet our currently anticipated commercial production needs; - expand our other research, discovery and development programs; - expand our proprietary Technosphere platform technology and develop additional applications for the pulmonary delivery of other drugs; and - enter into sales and marketing collaborations with other companies, if available on commercially reasonable terms, or develop these capabilities ourselves.